ZinowkinPatryk/Snake-DQN/README.md

 # HOW TO USE
-Firstly you have to install module such as numpy, torch, pygame.
-Secondly you need to run agent.py and that's all, you can enjoy watching how neural networks starts updating its weights and improving better performance.
+Firstly, you have to install modules, such as numpy, torch and pygame.
+Secondly, you need to run agent.py and that's all, you can enjoy watching the neural network update its weights and improve its performance.

 Note: The model is automatically saved as model.pth in the /model folder every time a new high score is achieved.